How to track the retweets of any Tweet

 - Verified.
 A parameter, TRUE/FALSE, that indicates whether the account is verified or not

-You can always modify the metrics, columns' order, and name by clicking on the ... in the last column header of the table.
+You can always modify the metrics displayed, by clicking on the ... in the top right corner of the table.
+The Action menu will open on the right and allow you to customize the table.

 Due to specific constraints of Twitter APIs, only a limited number of retweets are fetched.